 Fanatec offers a wide variety of products, and sometimes it’s hard to choose between them.
-For many, this is exactly the case when it comes down to two of their most notable wheelbases: the Fanatec CSL Elite, and the ClubSport 2.5.
-This article will examine them in-depth to help you decide which is best for you.
-Overall we’ll explain why the ClubSport 2.5 is a better pick when looking at the wheel holistically.
-The CSL Elite remains a good option for those looking for a powerful driving sensation, but don’t want to spend as much.
+For many, this is exactly the case when it comes down to two of their most notable wheel bases: the Fanatec CSL Elite, and the ClubSport 2.5.
+Today, we’ll compare them.

 When talking about wheelbases, design and build quality can’t but be inexorably linked (so you’re likely already going to guess who we’ll hand the victory to).
 The CSL Elite is quite pleasing to the eye.
 It has an almost semi-minimalistic design, leaving much of it smooth if not for the brand and series name.
 This is in direct contrast to the slightly more cluttered ClubSport 2.5.
 This latter wheelbase looks more “industrial” with all the heavy-duty bearings and cap-screws.
 Don’t mistake this for a lack of class, however.
 The opaque metal body is sleek and does the wheel justice.